-Like a pirate outdoing himself during an initiation trial, I rampantly pillaged the abandoned island hotel.
+Like a pirate outdoing himself during an initiation trial, I rampantly explored and pillaged the abandoned Disney island hotel.
 Here, on the island, there were no rules.
 Instead, there was my crew and a bonfire to fuel.

 About 10 years ago, I had the opportunity to act as a crew member on a 100 foot sailing vessel.
 I spent one of the best months of my life sailing around the Bahamas fulfilling the dream of every person who has ever watched Steven Spielberg’s classic Hook.

 About halfway through the sailing adventure, something magical happened.

 After taking one of the early shifts on anchor watch, I ventured into the bridge as the captain was taking over the morning shift.